Ryan-Quan/Ryan-Quan/README.md

 My name is Ryan and I am a rising senior at the University of Notre Dame, where I am majoring in Computer Science and Economics

-🔭 I am currently working as a Product Management Intern at FINRA
+🔭 I am currently working as a Product Management Intern at FINRA 🤔 I am curious about the forces underlying capital markets and the role technology plays in ensuring their efficiency